openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 - Type in the AUX command you want to set, e.g. \*9\*1\*4\## (where=4)
 - Type in the associated  Open Web Net code you want to execute, e.g.  \*5\*8*#1234## (engage alarm on zones 1,2,3,4).

-Please note  that,  as far as AUX command support, it is not possibile to receive messages originating from the bus.
-Only sending messages to the bus  is  doable.
+Please note that receiving AUX messages originating from the bus is not supported yet, only sending messages to the bus is supported.
-Hence, for the time being,   when AUX commands  are used to control the alarm system it is not possible retrieve its status (i.e. armed or disarmed).